Where It Began . . .

 I have bred, raised and trained pointing dogs since the early ‘80’s.
 I always relished the thought of having a wonderful partner to spend fall days with.
 I didn’t want to have to be constantly getting after him.
 I wanted him to do the job he was trained for, both willingly, and with style.
 It seemed I could get some parts of the complete dog, but was always short, somehow.

 I wondered if I would ever have a dog that had it all . . . then Duke came along.

-I brought him home in September of ’07, and the journey from there has been wonderful.
-At every turn Duke has been willing, and able, to do the task, whatever and wherever.
+I brought him home in September of ’07, and the journey from there was wonderful.
+At every turn Duke was willing, and able, to do the task, whatever and wherever.
 On top of that, he is an absolutely beautiful representation of the breed.
 I chose to challenge him with the toughest scenarios a hunting dog might find in the field.
-He has hunted pheasant, quail, prairie chicken, chukar and grouse across the Midwest and the Pacific Northwest, in all sorts of conditions, and has yet to fail in figuring out how to find and hold his prey.
+He has hunted pheasant, quail, prairie chicken, chukar and grouse across the Midwest and the Pacific Northwest, in all sorts of conditions, and figured out how to find and hold his prey.
 He put game in the pouch!!

 Only after this experience did I decide to build a breeding program around Duke.
 It was a challenge to find the same qualities in a female.
-All of the females I have purchased and bred to Duke come from the Midwest and Southwest.
-I don’t care how far away they are – just how good they are.
+The females I have purchased and bred to Duke came from around the country.
+I didn’t care how far away they were – just how good they were.